Michael Duck QC - Crime

 The “heavyweight” work with which Michael is involved generates complex financial investigations both during the trial process and post conviction.
 Michael has developed a reputation for his astute analysis of POCA litigation and is regularly instructed to conduct complex financial investigations for both the prosecution and the defence.
 The financial consequences for defendants in serious criminal cases can be devastating and Michael has the experience to ensure that the client achieves the best possible outcome.

-Michael’s ability to consider vast volumes of paperwork and assess that which is relevant to the client’s case has served him particularly well in large scale fraud investigations and other matters which have generated substantial unused, but potentially relevant material
+Michael’s ability to consider vast volumes of paperwork and assess that which is relevant to the client’s case has served him particularly well in large scale fraud investigations and other matters which have generated substantial unused, but potentially relevant material.
+Michael has been involved in the prosecution of a number of large scale drugs conspiracies with the consequent POCA hearings - on two occasions the POCA proceedings have applied to 20+ defendants.
+He was required to produce responses to each application and/or negotiate settlements where necessary.

 'He is solidly grounded and has a common-sense approach.'